Canonical Correlation Analysis: review: Signal plus noise

 \subsection{Multiple signals}

 Theorem \ref{Theorem_CCA_one_spike} covers a situation with a single non-zero canonical correlation $c_i$ in the population and one can ask what happens when there are more.
-The case of finitely many non-zero $c_i$ is well understood, whereas the case of infinitely many non-zero $c_i$ remains an open area of study.
+The case of finitely many non-zero $c_i$ is well understood, whereas for the case of infinitely many non-zero $c_i$ many questions remain open.
 In the finite case, when some of the non-zero canonical correlations $c_i$ coincide, the non-uniqueness of canonical variables is again relevant, see, e.g., Remark \ref{remark_nonuniqueness}.
 In addition, the centered distributional limits of $\hat c_i$ become non-Gaussian, see \cite[Theorem 1.10]{bao2019canonical}.
 If the canonical correlations are all distinct then essentially the same Theorem \ref{Theorem_CCA_one_spike} continues to hold for each $c_i$ individually and independently, see \cite[Theorem 1.10]{bao2019canonical} and \cite[Theorem 3.7]{BG3}.
 The histogram in Figure \ref{Fig_two_stocks_hist}, referenced in Chapter 1, illustrates multiple signals --- three, to be specific--- using real data.
 Let us explain that picture in more detail.

 We calculate canonical correlations between consumer cyclical and non-cyclical (consumer defensive) stocks.
 The former are known to follow the state of the economy, while the latter are not related to business cycles and are useful during economic slowdowns.
 Knowing their correlations can be helpful for portfolio allocation.
 Hence, we apply CCA and search for maximally correlated combinations of cyclical and non-cyclical stocks.
 We use weekly returns (which are widely believed to be uncorrelated across time) for the $80$ largest cyclical and $80$ largest non-cyclical stocks over ten years ($01.01.2010-01.01.2020$), which gives us $521$ observations across time; the exact list of stocks is reported in \cite[Appendix C]{BG3}.
 We can see that the overall shape of the histogram of the correlations matches the Wachter distribution.
 In view of Theorem \ref{Theorem_CCA_LLN} from Chapter 3 and Remark \ref{Remark_Wachter_perturbation}, this indicates that the data matches our modelling assumptions and we can use the formulas of Theorem \ref{Theorem_CCA_extreme}.
 At the same time, three largest correlations are clearly separated from the rest.
 Interestingly, the presence of three correlations is resonant with the celebrated three factors of \citet{fama1992cross}.